tildeholmqvist/connected/README.md

 ### Social Media Icons

-The design and layout effects of the social media icons in the footer is borrowed from [parthwebdev - GitHub](https://github.com/parthwebdev/UI-Components/blob/main/Socials/02/index.html), and are responsible for creating the effect when the icon is held, the background color of the selected social media icon is transferred to the same apps color scheme.
+The design and layout effects of the social media icons in the footer are borrowed from [parthwebdev - GitHub](https://github.com/parthwebdev/UI-Components/blob/main/Socials/02/index.html) and are responsible for creating the effect when the icon is held, the background color of the selected social media icon is transferred to the same apps color scheme.

 ## Agile Methodology